 Conflicts of Interest/Conflicts of Commitment

 Numerous regulations, laws, and policies provide guidance regarding 1) employees' participation in outside activities and the holding of financial interests in outside entities; 2) employees' disclosures of such activities and interests; 3) how UTHealth must gather and review this information; and 4) how UTHealth works with employees and supervisors to manage, reduce, or eliminate identified conflicts of interest and conflicts of commitment.
 While UTHealth recognizes the benefits that may be realized by employees sharing expertise and interacting with other organizations and industry, where such interactions would advance scientific knowledge in the public interest, all employees must proactively avoid situations that give even the appearance of affecting one's UTHealth's job duties and responsibilities.

 Applicable policies include: UTHealth's Conflict of Interest, Conflict of Commitment and Outside Activities Policy (HOOP 20) and UTHealth's Institutional Conflict of Interest Policy (HOOP 221) and The University of Texas System Systemwide Policy (UTS 180).

 Conflicts can be real, or they can be perceived (only giving the appearance of a conflict).
 Either may raise concerns by the public, research sponsors, funding agencies, or donors.
 There are two types of conflicts that have the potential to adversely affect, or appear to affect, how you perform your job responsibilities: conflicts of interest and conflicts of commitment.

-- Conflict of interest: An outside activity or financial interest (or your family member’s activity or interest) that could directly or significantly affect the performance of your UTHealth responsibilities, with the potential to: 1) influence, or even appear to influence, your conduct or decisions in your job; 2) impair your independence of judgment in your job; and 3) induce you to inappropriately disclose confidential or proprietary information that you have obtained in your job.
+Conflict of interest is an outside activity or financial interest (or your family member’s activity or interest) that could directly or significantly affect the performance of your UTHealth responsibilities, with the potential to: 1) influence, or even appear to influence, your conduct or decisions in your job; 2) impair your independence of judgment in your job; and 3) induce you to inappropriately disclose confidential or proprietary information that you have obtained in your job.
 Conflicts of interest are generally issues of financial or personal gain.
 Please refer to the Review for Potential Conflicts - Checklist to help determine if a proposed outside activity might create a conflict of interest or conflict of commitment.